pudly/schmopera-hugo/content/articles/3-ways-to-fight-boredom-at-the-opera.md

 ---
-title: 3 ways to fight boredom at the opera
+title: "3 ways to fight boredom at the opera"
 ---

 ## Get your definitions down